tus/tus.io/index.md

 <div class="jumbotron">
   <h1>{{ page.title }}</h1>
   <p class="lead">
-    Adding good file uploading to your app is fucking hard.
-Mobile networks are unreliable, devices and browser APIs are all over the place, and there is no resumable upload protocol with client and server implementations.
+    Adding reliable file uploading to your app is fucking hard.
+Mobile networks are unstable, devices and browser APIs are all over the place, and there is no resumable upload protocol with client and server implementations.
   </p>